 An entry meeting is to be held at the RTA Regional Office, 31 Victoria Street, Grafton prior to the commencement of the project.
 The purpose of the meeting is to give some background on the project and discuss / clarify any other aspects that may concern The Contractor.
-Final details will be determined after discussion with the successful proponent, however an indicative timeframe for the meeting would be during the week of 24th to 28th September, 2007.
-It is expected that the meeting would last for approximately 2 - 3 hours.
+Final details will be determined after discussion with the successful proponent, however an indicative timeframe for the meeting would be during the week of 27th Jan to 2^{nd} Feb 2009.
+It is expected that the meeting would last for approximately 2 - 3 hours including a site inspection.